jscodingnights/jscn-project-starter/README.md

 # JavaScript Coding Nights - Project Starter
-This project will serve as the framework for future JSCN meetups.
+This project will serve as a shared framework for JSCN meetup projects.
 It will allow people to work on their projects over time in one place, and more importantly (for me :)) it will allow for infrastructure reuse going forward.

 ## Challenges